 We’re going to continue with calendar time.
 I use a Calendar Pocket Chart on the wall.
 We’ll be starting to use the various Fun Fact Cards that I’ve been creating and selling.
 Caroline has been watching me create them and is very excited to start using them!
 We’ll also do some math during this time (time, money, etc.) so we practice those concepts every day.
 This is one of those good get up and move around activities that go over well!

 I have Caroline read aloud to me every day as we snuggle on the couch.
 So far we have primarily used readers that I ordered from the library.
 We’ve been through so many series already such as Annie and Snowball, Henry and Mudge, Mr. Putter and Tabby, and so on.

 To start the year, I’ve purchased a number of books to use.
 We’re going to start with the Cobble Street Cousins series which I can tell she will enjoy.
+(Later update – This was one of her favorite book series ever.
+Even years later!)
 In fact, we’re going to use a number of Cynthia Rylant stories such as Thimbleberry Stories and Let’s Go Home: The Wonderful Things About a House.
 (We are all about cozy, homey stories!)
 I’ll also continue to pick up books at the library.
 Most Level 2s are perfect for her, but a few are still a challenge.
 I imagine we’ll be on to Level 3s shortly.